cborchert/algoliasearchdemo/README.md

 ## Installation

+Before following the following installation instructions, make sure that you have created a new app  and index in algolia, and take note of the application id, search only api key, admin api key and index name.
+You'll need them to set things up correctly

   - Run `git clone https://github.com/cborchert/algoliasearchdemo.git`
   - Change to the package directory
   - Run `yarn install` to install all Javascript dependencies
   - Run `bundle install` to install all Ruby dependencies
+  - Copy the file `config/application.example.yml` to `config/application.yml`
+  - Update the values for algolia_application_id, algolia_api_key (*this is the admin key*),  and algolia_index.
+Save the file.
   - Run `rails db:migrate` to initialize the Movie model
   - Run `rails db:seed` to populate the database (and Algolia app!) with the starter data set (this will take a minute... be patient, stretch your legs :) )
+  - Update the values for algolia_application_id, algolia_search_only_api_key, and algolia_index in `app/javascript/app/GLOBALS.js`

 Once the above is done, you'll be able to play with the app locally by running `bin/server` and visiting [localhost:5000](http://localhost:5000).